 However she cautioned her husband to set up a small business for her from which she would be able to survive and he willingly agreed.

 “Surprisingly one day, he came to my home and chased me out of the house and grabbed all the properties.
-I tried reporting the matter to his brother but all were in his support,” she explains amidst tears.
+I tried reporting the matter to his brother but they were all in his support,” she explains amidst tears.

-The two ladies (Topista and Oyenya Night) with some elders plus relatives to the husband were around when the land and properties were being handled over to Patricia.
-She says she was so happy and the ladies advised her to sell off the land and buy another plot away from town which she did.
+The two ladies (Topista and Oyenya) together with some elders plus relatives to the husband were around when the land and properties were being handled over to Patricia.
+She was so happy and the ladies advised her to sell off the land and buy another plot away from town which she did.
 She then bought a bigger plot in Akworo sub county of Nebbi though the documents were still being processed.